ccfp/github-issue-finder/CONTRIBUTING.md

 npm i; npm start
 ```

-Checkout a feature branch (for example, if working on a feature called `thing-im-working-on`)
+Create and checkout a new feature branch (for example, if working on a feature called `thing-im-working-on`)
 ```bash
 git checkout -b feat/thing-im-working-on
 ```